Multi-state Practice & FAQs

 - Practice under the supervision of a physician medical director.

-Note: For the purpose of the EMS Compact, an "EMS certification" is equivalent to an EMS license.
+Note: For the EMS Compact, an "EMS certification" is equivalent to an EMS license.

 Scope of Practice in a Remote State